vigilance91/solidarity/README.md

 such as:

 * ICO/CrowdFunding contracts
-* Secrets
-* Token Mints
+* Tokens and Mints

-as well as other common contracts, to be used in composition with eachother, to form other more robust smart constracts, with minimal gas consumption and with the goal to allow dynamically upgradeable contracts while also reduce contract size overhead, allowing for larger, more complex contracts.
+as well as other common contracts, to be used in composition with eachother, to form other more robust smart constracts, with minimal gas consumption and with the goal to allow dynamically upgradeable contracts while also further reducing overall contract size overhead, allowing for larger, more complex contracts.